 How to join One UI 5.0 Beta Program [Video]

 At the I/O 2022, Google started the Android 13 Beta program for select flagship models from various OEMs, excluding Samsung.
 Unquestionably, we Samsung fans are eagerly waiting for the Android 13 upgrade, while there’s no One UI 5 Beta program announcement happened at Google’s mega event.

 Earlier this year, the US tech giant introduced the new Android 13 mobile platform for the Pixel devices on the Developers Preview channel.
-Shortly after releasing some DP builds, the company released the first Public Beta for Pixels, followed by a new Beta for some non-Pixel phones too.
+After two DP builds, the company released the first Public Beta for Pixels, followed by a new Beta for some non-Pixel phones too.

 For years, the Korean tech giant is running an independent Beta testing program for the new Android operating system.
 This year too, the Samsung Galaxy devices will be able to test the new Android 13 changes and features through the One UI 5 Beta program.

 Last year, Samsung invited the Galaxy S21 consumers to first test the Android 12-based One UI 4 Beta update.
 Meanwhile, the Galaxy S22, Galaxy S22+, and Galaxy S22 Ultra are the first in line to get the One UI 5 Beta and Stable update, this year.

 So far, Samsung has not disclosed its plans for the Android 13-based One UI 5 Beta testing program for eligible Galaxy devices.
 Meanwhile, this page is going to guide you on how you will be able to download and install the One UI 5 Beta on your Galaxy, whenever it goes official.

 How to sign up for Samsung One UI 5 Beta